633 W 5th Street #2890

 In any case, it gets spread with edible materials.
-Most of the time it is adulterated by microscopic bugs.
-And science calls these “pathogens,” and “microbes.”
+Most of the time, it is degraded by microscopic bugs.
+And science calls these “pathogens” and “microbes.”

-Adults and little kids, can get very sick, or even die from bad food exposure.
+Adults and little kids can get very sick or even die from lousy food exposure.

 What About Mass Poisoning Epidemics?

 Most of you have seen the media reports of poisoning epidemics.

 For example, it happens with poorly cooked “fast food.”

 Another example includes a Chinese restaurant that leaves food out in open steam bins.